A message about Griboyedov's biography. The creative and life path of Alexander Sergeevich Griboyedov. Origin and early years

 Libraries

 • Central Library named after A. S. Griboyedov Centralized library system#2 Central Administrative District of Moscow.
 On the occasion of the 100th anniversary of the founding of the library, a memorial museum was opened in it.
-A. S. Griboyedov Prize is awarded.
+The A. S. Griboyedov Prize is awarded.

 Cinema

 • 2010 - Death of Vazir-Mukhtar.
-Love and Life of Griboyedov is a 2010 Russian television series based on the novel of the same name by Yuri Tynyanov about the last year of his life.
+The Love and Life of Griboyedov is a 2010 Russian television series based on the novel of the same name by Yuri Tynyanov about the last year of his life.
 In the role of A. S. Griboyedov - Mikhail Eliseev.

 Other

-• On April 22, 2014, in St. Petersburg, the Grand Lodge of Russia, the lodge “A. S. Griboedov” (No. 45 in the VLR register).
+• On April 22, 2014, in St. Petersburg, the Grand Lodge of Russia created the lodge “A. S. Griboyedov" (No. 45 in the VLR register).

 • Secondary school No. 203 named after A. S. Griboedov in St. Petersburg.

-• GBOU Moscow Gymnasium No. 1529 named after A. S. Griboyedov.
+• GBOU Moscow gymnasium No. 1529 named after A. S. Griboyedov.

-• Aeroflot Airbus 330-243 (VQ-BBF) is named after A. S. Griboyedov.
+• The Airbus 330-243 (VQ-BBF) aircraft of Aeroflot airline is named after A. S. Griboyedov.

 Monument to Griboyedov in Moscow on Chistoprudny Boulevard